Careers Programme

 At Key Stage 4:

-• In year 10 pupils have the opportunity to take part in online work experience and spend time working with employers and outside agencies developing their interview skills and application CV writing practice.
+• In year 10 pupils have the opportunity to spend time working with employers and outside agencies developing their interview skills and application CV writing practice.
 Pupils will have the opportunity to take part in mock interviews to develop these skills through practice.

 • Assemblies on next steps including information about next steps and qualifications.

-• Work experience opportunities take place in Year 10 to help shape pupils understanding of professions they might like to pursue as a career.
-Pupils gain an overview of the range of opportunities in work and to set goals in preparation for a work experience.
+• Work experience opportunities take place in Year 10 to help shape pupils' understanding of professions they might like to pursue as a career.
+Pupils gain an overview of the range of opportunities in work and set goals in preparation for work experience.

-• Support from Careers Advisors in all years and one to one meetings in Year 11 to help prepare for interviews and writing applications.
+• Support from Careers Advisors in all years and one-to-one meetings in Year 11 and Year 10 to help prepare for interviews and writing applications.
+All students work toward creating a career action plan with our careers advisor.

 • Assemblies from training and higher education providers take place.
-Local colleges and apprenticeship providers visit the academy to discuss options for after Y11.
+Local colleges and apprenticeship providers visit the academy to discuss options after Year 11.

 • We use the Gatsby benchmarks when designing and evaluating the impact of our careers programme.